 - In the R-2S zone, the proposed amendments would differentiate between single family dwelling and duplex with lot coverage and floor area ratio regulations.
 A duplex would be permitted a floor area ratio of 0.5 and lot coverage of 35%, which is slightly larger than 0.45 and 30% for a single family dwelling.

-- One of the significant advantages of supporting more duplexes is that they can provide more attainable options for buying a home.
+- One of the significant advantages of supporting more duplexes is that they can provide more attainable options for purchasing a home.

-- A maximum floor area for both single family dwellings and duplexes is also proposed.
-(See max. house sizes.)
+- A maximum floor area for both single family dwellings and duplexes is now included (See max. house sizes.)

 What does this change mean?

 - This would allow approximately 120 more lots to build a duplex without needing to rezone.
 However, the lot frontage requirement for a duplex is also larger than a single family dwelling, (26 m vs 21 m) and it is anticipated that many of the potential duplex lots would require a variance to be approved by Council before a duplex could be constructed.

 - Development of a duplex lot would require a Development Permit to regulate design under the new infill guidelines.